jinghuazhao/FM-pipeline/README.md

  1  | 1:55351_T_A  | rs531766459 |  55351 |  .0003424 |   .5033  |    0 |   T  |  A
 ... | ... | ... | ... | ... | ... | ... | ... | ... |

 Optionally, a file is specified which contains samples to be excluded from the reference panel; one leaves it unspecified when not needed.
-In line with qctool -excl-samples option, it contains a list of individuals corresponding to ID_1 of [sample file](http://www.stats.ox.ac.uk/~marchini/software/gwas/file_format.html) rather than ID_1 and ID_2.
+In line with qctool -excl-samples option, it contains a list of individuals corresponding to ID_2 of the [sample file](http://www.stats.ox.ac.uk/~marchini/software/gwas/file_format.html) rather than ID_1 and ID_2.

 ### --- The lead SNPs ---